Mana Silva

-Keanemana "Mana" Silva (born August 17, 1988) is an American former professional football free safety in the National Football League (NFL) for the Baltimore Ravens, Buffalo Bills and Dallas Cowboys.
+Keanemana "Mana" Silva (born August 17, 1988) is an American former professional football player who was a free safety in the National Football League (NFL) for the Baltimore Ravens, Buffalo Bills and Dallas Cowboys.
 He was signed by the Baltimore Ravens as an undrafted free agent in 2011.
-He played college football at the University of Hawaii at Manoa.
+He played college football for the Hawaii Warriors.

 Early life

 Silva attended Kamehameha Schools in Keaau, Hawaii, where he practiced football, baseball, basketball and track.
 As a senior, he received All-state honors as a quarterback.

 He also was named All-state in baseball as a senior.
 He was a member of league championship teams in football, baseball and basketball.

 College career

 Silva accepted a football scholarship from Oregon State University.
 He was redshirted as a freshman and was moved from quarterback to wide receiver.
 At the end of the year he transferred to the University of Hawaii at Manoa, to be closer to his family.
 In 2007, he sat out due to NCAA transfer rules.

 As a sophomore, he was converted into a safety.
 He appeared in 11 games, playing mostly on special teams.
 He collected 10 tackles (8 solo) and one pass defensed.

 As a junior, he became a starter at free safety.
 He appeared in all 13 games (10 starts), recording 74 tackles (2 for loss), 6 interceptions (eleventh in the nation), 10 passes defensed and one quarterback hurry.

 As a senior, he registered 85 tackles (second on the team), 3 tackles for loss, 8 interceptions (second in the nation), 15 passes defensed and one fumble recovery.
 He finished his college career with 169 tackles (5 for loss), 14 interceptions (school record), 26 passes defensed and one fumble recovery.